Mc-Zen/tiptoe/README.md

 Not always is it desirable to shorten the path all the way (hey, a little asymmetry simply belongs in life).
-For this purpose, `path` has a parameter `shorten` which takes ratios between `0%` and `100%` (default).
+For this purpose, `curve`, `path`, and `arc` have a parameter `shorten` which takes ratios between `0%` and `100%` (default).

 ## Combining marks

-The function `combine()` makes it quite easy to combine multiple marks into a single new one.
+The function `combine()` makes it easy to combine multiple marks into a single new one.
 It accepts any number of marks and can even process combined marks recursively.

 ```typ
 #line(tip: combine(bar, stealth))